pinheiro-lu/machine-learning-suicide/README.md

 - Extension to other health outcomes
 - Deep learning approaches for complex pattern recognition
 - Real-time prediction system development

-## 📝 License

-This project is developed for academic research purposes.
-Please cite appropriately if using components of this work.

 ## 👥 Author